satellite-image-deep-learning/techniques/README.md

   37.21.
 [OnlyPlanes](https://github.com/naivelogic/OnlyPlanes) -> dataset and pretrained models for the paper: OnlyPlanes - Incrementally Tuning Synthetic Training Datasets for Satellite Object Detection

+#
+## 38. ChatGPT and other language models (LLMs)

+  38.1.
+[Remote-Sensing-ChatGPT](https://github.com/HaonanGuo/Remote-Sensing-ChatGPT) -> an open source tool for solving remote sensing tasks with ChatGPT in an interactive way.

 ----
 - *Logo created with* [*Brandmark*](https://app.brandmark.io/v3/)